isomerpages/mlaw-corp/_trusts/Express Trusts.md

 who carry on a trust business are licensed and regulated by the Monetary Authority of Singapore ("<strong>MAS</strong>") under the <a href="https://sso.agc.gov.sg/Act/TCA2005" rel="noopener noreferrer nofollow" target="_blank">Trust Companies Act 2005</a> unless specifically exempted.
-LTCs are able to act as trustees of express trusts, provide services in relation to the creation of an express trust, as well as provide trust administration services.
+LTCs are able to act as trustees of express trusts, arrange for any person to act as trustee in respect of an express trust, provide services in relation to the creation of an express trust, as well as provide trust administration services for express trusts as part of their business activities.
 You may wish to refer to <a href="https://eservices.mas.gov.sg/fid/institution?sector=Capital%20Markets&amp;category=Licensed%20Trust%20Company" rel="noopener noreferrer nofollow" target="_blank">MAS’ directory of financial institutions</a> for a list of LTCs in Singapore.</p>
 </li>
 <li>
-<p><strong>Private Trust Company ("PTC"):</strong> You may wish to consider
+<p><strong>Private Trust Company ("PTC"):</strong> A PTC is established to
-setting up a PTC.
-A PTC is established to act as a trustee to a trust or a number of trusts created by a settlor or settlors who are connected to the beneficiaries by blood or legal adoption.
-PTCs do not have to obtain a license from MAS, but have to engage an LTC to carry out certain trust administration services, including AML/CFT checks.
+act as a trustee to a trust or a number of trusts created by a settlor or settlors who are connected to the beneficiaries by blood or legal adoption.
+PTCs do not have to obtain a license from MAS, but have to engage an LTC to carry out certain trust administration services, including the full range of AML/CFT checks.
 You may wish to refer to the <a href="https://sso.agc.gov.sg/SL/TCA2005-RG1" rel="noopener noreferrer nofollow" target="_blank">Trust Companies (Exemption) Regulations</a> for further information.
 Please seek legal advice and/or approach an LTC if you wish to set up a PTC.</p>
 </li>
 <li>
 <p><strong>Lawyers and Law Firms:</strong> Lawyers and law firms can act as
-trustees if they are an LTC, or if they fall within an exemption in the
-<a href="https://sso.agc.gov.sg/SL/TCA2005-RG1" rel="noopener noreferrer nofollow" target="_blank">Trust Companies (Exemption) Regulations</a>.<sup>[3]</sup>
+trustees by way of business if they are an LTC, or if they fall within an exemption in the <a href="https://sso.agc.gov.sg/SL/TCA2005-RG1" rel="noopener noreferrer nofollow" target="_blank">Trust Companies (Exemption) Regulations</a>.<sup>[3]</sup>
 </p>
 </li>
 <li>